wpexpertsio/password-protected/readme.txt

 Make a lasting impression on visitors with a personalized and professional lock screen.
 With our Login Designer plugin, you can customize the appearance of your password-protected screen to align with your brand identity and aesthetics.

-With options to customize the background, logo, and other elements of the lock screen, you can create a cohesive and visually appealing experience for users seeking access to your protected content.
+With options to customize the background, logo, and other elements of the lock screen, you can create a cohesive and visually appealing experience for users seeking access to your protected/restricted content.

 **✅ Multiple Password Management**